-- This would be repeated on a monthly basis—maybe even more frequently—and I didn’t want to have to redo the analysis over and over each time.
+- This would be repeated every month—maybe even more frequently—and I didn’t want to have to redo the analysis over and over each time.

 - I could query the data automatically from the various sources and perform the Extract-Transform-Load (ETL) using scripts.

 - I could create a visualization dashboard that was easily shared and would eliminate the need for me to “babysit” the delivery of the report.

 Excel was not the best tool for this project.

 Some other considerations would be dataset size and types of analysis.
 If the data set is too large for Excel, then some other tool is mandated.
 In this case, you should consider online tools or R or Python.
 You might also want to look at PowerPivot, a very powerful add-in to Excel that can mitigate dataset size constraints.

 If the project will be repeatable, then a scripting language like R or Python would be more appropriate.
 And some analyses cannot even be done in Excel.
 Try and do natural language processing with a spreadsheet, and you’ll see what I mean.